 I claim no religion but I do not identify as an atheist.
 I might be considered agnostic, literally meaning that I don’t know.
 A belief in a supreme deity is uncertain but not likely.
 However, I am certain that I do not believe in the God of Abraham, and the systems of beliefs that run contrary to my sense of reason, my understanding of the Universe, and my own experience.
 I strongly suspect that modern interpretations of Western religion are very different from what the original prophets and mystics were trying tell us.
 It is mainly the modern interpretations (the last 17 centuries) that I find troublesome.

 I would like to believe that there is something greater than us, a supreme consciousness, a force, or an energy that binds the Universe but the empirical evidence for it seems to be, at best, sketchy, anecdotal, and circumspect.
 Still, I’m hopeful that something of that order does exist and I’m open to possibilities.

 There is so much that is beyond ordinary human capacity to observe and comprehend.
-Our science has made great strides in observing and measuring more and more subtle particles and frequencies but much still lies beyond our senses even with scientific instrumentation.
+Our science has made great strides in observing and measuring more and more subtle particles, forms of energy, and frequencies but much still lies beyond our senses even with the most advanced scientific instrumentation.

 I’m certain that there are energies and frequencies that are beyond name and form — what we can sense and comprehend intellectually.
-You can call it Divinity, God, Brahman, Supreme Consciousness, The Force, The Great Spirit, or any other name.
-Whatever we call it, it is eternal and exists outside of the restrictions of our perceived reality based on time and space.
+You can call it Divinity, God, Brahman, Supreme Consciousness, The Force, The Great Spirit, or any other name you wish to give it.
+Whatever we call it, it is eternal and exists outside of the restrictions of our perceived reality based on our concepts of time and space.
 It transcends our reality.
 We cannot give it name and form because when we attempt to describe it in terms we can understand, we limit it to our limited reality, thus restricting our understanding of it and our connection to it.
 Ultimately, it must be experienced intuitively, not intellectually.